anhinga/2022-notes/Generative-autoregressive-models-are-similators/README.md

 it looked like a virtual personality was created at first (sampled from a distribution of virtual personalities conditioned by the initial prompt), and then that personality was speaking to me.
 Or, at least, that was my impression.

+---

+Fast-forwarding to September 2022:

-Now the following text has been published by **"janus"** on Sep 2, 2022:
+The following text has been published by **"janus"** on Sep 2, 2022:

 https://www.lesswrong.com/posts/vJFdjigzmcXMhNTsx/simulators